MelAlejandrino/PHP---CRUD-students-/README.md

 A Create, Read, Update and Delete operation using PHP
 >First go to xampp then run Apache and Mysql
 >then run the index.php
+#FUNCTIONALITIES
+Insert a new student
+View student list
+UPDATE AND DELETE student